Sami-Kal/Health-Insurance-Claims-Analytics/README.md

 * How concentrated are healthcare costs among high-risk members?

 Without these insights, organizations may experience:
 * Increasing healthcare expenditure
 * Inefficient risk management
 * Poor resource allocation
 * Limited ability to design preventive healthcare programs
 * Reduced profitability and sustainability

 # Project Objectives

-The primary objectives of this project were to:

 * Identify the major drivers of healthcare claims costs.
 * Segment members into Low-Medium Risk, and High-Risk cohorts.
 * Compare healthcare costs across demographic groups.